-Unfortunately there is no easy investor curriculum to follow.* Virtually unlimited resources provide great advice, useful ideas and concrete strategies – this is dwarfed by the amount of noise, useless and very expensive information (not necessarily because it costs a lot, but because it leads to losses) out there.
+Unfortunately I have not found a straightforward investor curriculum to follow to reach my goal on a straight path.
+Virtually unlimited resources provide great advice, useful ideas and concrete strategies – but this is dwarfed by the amount of noise, useless and very expensive information (not necessarily because it costs a lot, but because it leads to losses) out there.

 How to separate the wheat from the chaff?

 I use a set of criteria (detailed in chapter 4) that all investing or trading ideas have to pass before being included in my investment plan.
 These criteria don´t judge where an idea is coming from, but are based on historic evidence whether the approach has worked in the past and an analysis of the likelihood that it will continue to do so.
 Are there sustainable reasons for a strategy to provide long-term superior risk-adjusted returns?